Suolawangzai/hexo-theme-nebula/README.md

 ```

 Then, change your `theme` setting in `_config.yml` in your Hexo folder to `nebula`.
 Don't forget to specify the language in `language` in the same `_config.yml` file.
 Fill in `default` for English.
-Currently, nebula support french, japenese, russian, Chinese(traditional/simplified), norwegian and dutch.
+Currently, nebula support French, Japenese, Russian, Chinese(traditional/simplified), Norwegian and Dutch.

 ```